Recent theoretical advances in decentralized distributed convex optimization: Decentralized Optimization of Smooth Convex Functions

 Also define an average gradient over nodes $\ol{\nabla F}(\mX) = 1/m\sum_{i=1}^m \nabla f_i(x_i)$.
 Consider a projection gradient method with trajectory lying in $\cset$

 In a centralized scenario, the computational network is endowed with a master agent, which communicates with all agents in the network.
 The master node is able to collect vectors $x_i$ from every node in the network and compute a precise average $\ol x$.
 In decentralized case the master agent is not available, and therefore nodes are only able to compute an approximate average using consensus procedures.
+The network is allowed to change with time and the sequence of corresponding mixing matrices is restricted to the following assumption.